cloudfoundry/summit-training-classes/operator/site/content/labs/cloud-config-and-v2.md

   ...
 ```

-* Use bosh to upload the cloud config to the director
+* Use BOSH to upload the cloud config to the director

 ## Convert a v1 manifest to a v2 manifest